-The RWRP-EM, RWRP-SW and RWRP-NW were adopted following an SEA and AA each by the Uisce Éireann Board in September 2022.
-Spring 2023, and Summer 2023 respectively.
-The RWRP-SE was the final plan to be published for consultation.
+The RWRP-EM was adopted following an SEA and AA by the Irish Water Board in September 2022.
+The RWRP-SW was adopted following an SEA and AA by the Irish Water Board in early 2023.
+The consultation on the RWRP-NW is now closed and the public consultation under SEA and AA legislation for the RWRP-SE will be launched shortly.
 The NWRP, once finalised, will comprise of the Framework Plan and the four Regional Water Resources Plans.